Jamshid-Safarboev/Course_work_Birthday_reminder/README.md

 class EmailNotificationDecorator(Reminder):  # Inherits from Reminder
     ...

 Encapsulation: This is when a class hides its internal details and exposes only what is necessary.
-In your code, the BirthdayReminder class encapsulates the details of how birthdays are stored and managed.
+In our code, the BirthdayReminder class encapsulates the details of how birthdays are stored and managed.
 It provides methods to add and remove birthdays, and to send notifications and print reminders.
 The CSVHandler class encapsulates the details of how CSV files are handled. class BirthdayReminder(Reminder):  # Inherits from Reminder
     def __init__(self, user):  # Constructor method
         self.user = user  # Private attribute